johnwslee/fine_dust_analysis/README.md

 ![license
 status](https://img.shields.io/github/license/johnwslee/fine_dust_analysis)

-# Study on the Relationship between Weather Parameters and Fine Dust Concentration in Seoul, South Korea
+# Study on the Relationship between Weather Parameters and Fine Dust Concentration in Seoul, Korea

 **Author:** John W.S.
 Lee

 ## 1. Introduction

-In Seoul, South Korea, there are certain seasons when the air quality gets really bad because of the high concentration of fine dusts.
-The concentration of fine dusts are measured in terms of the density of fine particles, and based on the size of the particle, there are two metrics: (1) PM10 - density of particulate matter less than 10um, and (2) PM2.5 -  density of particulate matter less than 2.5um (Please note that the density of PM2.5 was written as PM25 in the notebooks since the dot can cause unwanted results).
-It was one day during winter in 2023 when the air quality was really  bad.
-I just got curious what kind of weather parameters affect the concentration of fine dust, and that was the sole motivation of this study.
-The detailed procedure and codes can be found in the [notebook folder](https://github.com/johnwslee/fine_dust_analysis/tree/main/notebooks), whereas this README shows the overall approaches and some of the interesting results that I found.
+In Seoul, there are certain seasons when the air quality gets really bad due to the high concentration of fine dust.
+The concentration of fine dust is measured in terms of the density of fine particles.
+Based on the size of the particle, there are two metrics: (1) PM10 - density of particulate matter less than 10um, and (2) PM2.5 - density of particulate matter less than 2.5um (Please note that the density of PM2.5 was written as PM25 in the notebooks, as the dot can cause unwanted results).

+It was a winter day in 2023 when the air quality was particularly poor.
+I became curious about the weather parameters that affect the concentration of fine dust, and that was the sole motivation for this study.
+The detailed procedure and codes can be found in the [notebook folder](https://github.com/johnwslee/fine_dust_analysis/tree/main/notebooks), while this README provides an overview of the approaches and some interesting results that I discovered.

-Before I move on to the next section, I just want to say that the purpose of using the machine learning in this study was not to predict the concentration of the fine dust, it was rather to take a look at the features that the models thought important, thereby fulfilling my curiosity.
+Before I move on to the next section, I want to clarify that the purpose of using machine learning in this study was not to predict the concentration of fine dust.
+Rather, it was to examine the features that the models deemed important, satisfying my curiosity.

 ## 2. Data

 ### 2.1.
 Fine Dust Dataset

 The fine dust data was downloaded from [Public Data Portal](https://www.data.go.kr/data/15089266/fileData.do).
-The data contains hourly data for fine dust measured in many different regions in Seoul, for the period of 2008 to 2021.
-For this study, I extracted the average values of the fine dust for each time.
+The dataset contains hourly measurements of fine dust in various regions of Seoul, spanning from 2008 to 2021.
+For this study, I extracted the average values of fine dust for each time period.

 ### 2.2.
 Weather Dataset

 Weather data was downloaded from [Open MET Data Portal](https://data.kma.go.kr/data/grnd/selectAsosRltmList.do?pgmNo=36&tabNo=1) by KMA (Korea Meteorological Administration) Weather Data Service.
-The original dataset had 27 columns, but only 11 columns that seem relevant were used in this study.
+The original dataset had 27 columns, but only 11 columns that seemed relevant were used in this study.
 The chosen weather parameters were `date`, `temp(°C)`, `precipitation(mm)`, `wind_speed(m/s)`, `wind_direction`, `humidity(%)`, `vapor_P(hPa)`, `dew_point_temp(°C)`, `local_P(hPa)`, `cloud_cover`, and `lowest_ceiling(100m)`.

 ### 2.3.
 Exploratory Data Analysis